Exam Pattern

 Contributor-Level 10

-The Goa board will release the Goa HSSC exam pattern 2026 in November 2025.
+The Goa board released the Goa HSSC exam pattern 2026 in November 2025.
 Students can check the Goa HSSC exam pattern 2026 on the official website, once it is out.
 The board paper will be of 80 marks for non practical subjects.
 Time duration of the exam is 180 minutes.
 For subjects having practicals, theory paper will be of 70 marks.
 Practical paper will be of 20 marks.

 New answer posted